Omerisra6/proxZ/README.md

 # Proxzy

-Proxzy is a fully types simple state management library that uses the Proxy API to manage the state of your application.
+Proxzy is a fully typed simple state management library that uses the Proxy API to manage the state of your application.

 ## Installation